TobseTobse/DD-WRT_NordVPN/README.md

 cp config myconfig
 ```

 Then modify the myconfig file.
-It will override the config file automatically.
+All values in the myconfig file will override the ones from the config file automatically.

 `checkcon`